dbvis-ukon/ts-mule/README.md

 # References

-[1]: Ribeiro, M. T., Singh, S., & Guestrin, C. (2016, August). " Why should i trust you?"
+[1]: Ribeiro, M. T., Singh, S., & Guestrin, C. (2016, August).
+"Why should i trust you?"
 Explaining the predictions of any classifier.
 In Proceedings of the 22nd ACM SIGKDD international conference on knowledge discovery and data mining (pp. 1135-1144).
 [2]: Schlegel, U., Arnout, H., El-Assady, M., Oelke, D., & Keim, D. A. (2019).
 Towards A Rigorous Evaluation Of XAI Methods On Time Series.
 In 2019 IEEE/CVF International Conference on Computer Vision Workshop (ICCVW) (pp. 4321-4325).